tomBoddaert/site/README.md

 ### `pageVariables.json`

 This file is for variables used in the templates.
 The root should be an object, where the keys are the paths of the page in [`templatedPages`](#templatedpages), and the values are the data to be used in the page.
-There can also be a `default` key, whose corresponding value is used in any page that is not in the file.
+There can also be a `default` key, whose corresponding values are used when not overridden.
-Defaults for a template can be set with a key corresponding to the name of the template.
+Defaults for a template can be set with a key corresponding to the name of the template, these take priority over the standard `default`.

 ### `tsconfig.json`